Do you love mason jar crafts? I’m obsessed with the countless ways to decorate jars; here are some DIY projects using glass jars I think you’ll love.

-Mason Jar Crafts
+Mason Jar Decor Ideas

 A lot of people are intimidated by working with glass of any sort, but there’s no reason to be.
 It’s basically the same as working with other craft surfaces, you just have to be more careful since the likelihood of breaking is obviously increased.